-For example, to create a server instance with the name prod_server_1 located in C:\tmp and ro use the verbose mode, run the following on your system command prompt.
+For example, to create a server instance with the name prod\server\1 located in C:\tmp and to use the verbose mode, run the following on your system command prompt.

-'''

-C:\tmp>mps-new prod server 1 -v
+C:\tmp>mps-new prod\server\1 -v

-'''

-For more information, see "Create a Server" on page 3-2.
+For more information, see "Create Server Instance".

-Configure a Server Instance
+Configure Server Instance

 After you create a new server instance, you must configure it.
-At a minimum, specify the following properties in the main_config server configuration file.
+At a minimum, ensure that the following properties in the main\config server configuration file are set.

-- license Specify the host and port of the license server, typically 27000@license-server-host. - mcr-root Specify the path to the MATLAB Runtimes to use.
-You can set this property to use multiple MATLAB Runtimes.
-For more information, see "Support Multiple MATLAB Versions".
+- license Specify the host and port of the license server, typically 27000@license-server-host. - mcr-root Specify the path to the versions of MATLAB Runtime to use.
+You can set this property to use multiple versions of MATLAB Runtime.
+For more information, see "Support Multiple MATLAB Runtime Versions".

-For more information on editing main config, see "Edit the Configuration File".
+For more information on editing main config, see "Configure Server".

-Start a Server Instance
+Start Server Instance